abhisheks008/DL-Simplified/HackerRank_KeepBabiesSafe/Model/README.md

 **CONCLUSION**

-Tesseract OCR has an upper-hand over the keras-ocr.
+Tesseract OCR has an upper-hand over the keras-ocr mostly for high-resolution images.

 # Prajwal Uday